KashafS98/wordwarrior/content/about/social.md

 ---
 I have been a quiet extrovert for majority of my life.
 I was a nerd, a jerk in school, not many friends, etc. Then I became a louder, more unapologetic version of myself in the last 6-7 years.
 I love talking, long conversations.
 I hate small talks (surprise, lol).
 I love celebrating things, even if it's the smallest of achievements.

 I do not fear public speaking, which is why I have been hosting and organising events left and right in college and on the side, to help out a friend with his open mics.
 I also love going for photoshoots, hate being called a "model" but love being photographed, aesthetically.
+I also won't shy away from a nice karaoke or jamming session.
+I'll be the one singing loudest!

 I like going out with a lot of friends, usually the one dancing around the whole room and talking to literally everyone at a party.
 I like to travel and I would love to do it more often than I do now.
 I'm a people person.
 I get along easily, even though people say that I look unapproachable at first.
 (Taurus trait maybe!)